 Why an hour a month is worth it

 One trained volunteer who turns a ring over and reads the stamp can protect more value in a single morning than the session took to attend.
+The arithmetic is simple: an 18ct band stamped 750 is 75 per cent pure gold, so a 4 gram band holds 3 grams of fine gold whether or not anyone reads the stamp.
 The training is not about turning your team into valuers.
 It is about building one habit: pause before pricing anything that might be precious metal, and check.

-Teams who attend tend to flag more, guess less, and feel more confident handling the donations that used to go straight onto the tray.
+The aim is simple: flag more, guess less, and handle with confidence the donations that used to go straight onto the tray.

 A few times a year, GoldPaid runs a longer two-hour session for teams who want more depth.
 It is open to the same people, and it is still free.
-The deep dive covers:
+The session covers:

 How the sessions run

-- One session a month, plus an occasional two-hour deep dive.
+• One session a month, plus an occasional two-hour session.

 Who delivers the training

-The sessions are run by Rocco Clayfield, who runs GoldPaid and assesses charity donations every week.
+The sessions are run by Rocco Clayfield, who runs GoldPaid and assesses donated gold and silver.
 The training is practical guidance drawn from that day-to-day work.

 It is not a formal qualification or an accredited appraisal course, and it does not make anyone a registered valuer.
 It is designed to help your team know when to pause and check, which is the part that protects donations.